 PRONicaragua, a local government-backed investment promotion agency, is at the front line of pushing these growth and partnership opportunities.
 Not only does it work to help investors get the information and contacts they need to proceed, but it also assists them with setting up shop and solving any issues they may encounter while trying to get established.

-Nicaragua was recently ranked second in terms of energy investment opportunities in a Bloomberg New Energy Finance, Climatescope 2013 report.
+Nicaragua was recently ranked third in terms of energy investment opportunities in a Bloomberg New Energy Finance, Climatescope 2013 report.
 The Canadian Embassy partnered with PRONicaragua to promote this at their seminar and conference on October 29, 2013, offering Canadian businesses personalized business match-making sessions and the chance to connect with key stakeholders.

 Have you done trade with Nicaragua or another market in Central America?
 We want to hear about your experience, so comment below!